Placaj de aur de 2 microni: de ce are culoarea aurului de 14K, nu galbenul de placaj

 The real thickness scale: where 2 microns sit

-• Around 0.5 microns — standard plating.
+• Around 0,5 microns — standard plating.
 Lasts about a year with regular wear.

 Plated, vermeil, or solid gold - what are you really choosing

 Why the difference?
-Because at 24K there’s no alloy to temper the intensity, so the yellow shouts.
+Because at 24K there’s no alloy to temper its intensity, so the yellow shouts.
 At 14K, copper and silver soften the tone.
-More gold doesn’t automatically mean more beautiful — it just means more yellow.
+More gold doesn’t automatically mean more beautiful - it just means more yellow.

 How to spot quality plating